Aye-basota/AI-sales-manager/docs/customer-handover.md

 - **Local / demo deployment:** `docker-compose up -d --build` followed by `docker-compose exec api alembic upgrade head`.
 Full walkthrough in [`LAUNCH_GUIDE.md`](https://github.com/Aye-basota/AI-sales-manager/blob/main/LAUNCH_GUIDE.md).
 - **Final MVP v3 entry point:** Telegram Admin Bot backed by a team-controlled live instance: [@salesmanager228_bot](https://t.me/salesmanager228_bot).
 - **Temporary public web/API access:** the team can expose a running API/site instance publicly using `docker-compose -f docker-compose.yml -f docker-compose.tunnel.yml up -d`, which opens a [localtunnel](https://theboroer.github.io/localtunnel-www/) HTTPS URL.
 This URL is **ephemeral** and must be recorded separately for each trial if used.
 - **Persistent production hosting:** the final public handover level uses a team-operated bot/deployment for course evaluation and documented Docker-based self-hosting for reproduction.
-Customer-owned deployment can use the same Docker and environment-variable setup.
+The customer has indicated he plans to move to his own infrastructure at a later date, outside the scope of this course; customer-owned deployment can use the same Docker and environment-variable setup.
 - **Recovery:** the documented recovery path is to run `alembic upgrade head` against a fresh database and re-add Telegram accounts and scripts.
 A fuller backup/restore runbook is a follow-up item for customer-owned operation.
 - **Verification after setup:** `GET /health` returns `status`, `db`, and `scheduler` — use it to confirm the API, database, and background scheduler all came up correctly.
-The latest Sprint 5 local audit ran the maintained CI test command with 991 tests passing and approximately 99% `app/` coverage.
+The maintained test suite covers 459 automated tests with ≥80% coverage on `app/`.

 ---